Law Office Of Ben Carrasco PLLC 1

 What is considered a high-net-worth divorce in Texas?

-A high-net-worth divorce typically involves $1 million or more in marital assets, including businesses, real estate, investments, or luxury property.
+In Texas, a high-net-worth divorce typically involves $1 million or more in marital assets, including businesses, real estate, investments, or luxury property.
 The key factor is not only the value but the complexity of the holdings involved.
+If you need assistance with responding to divorce papers or are contemplating a divorce, reach out to the Law Office of Ben Carrasco, PLLC to discuss your available options.

 What does a high-asset divorce lawyer do?

-High-net-worth divorce lawyers offer specialized legal guidance to safeguard the financial interests of individuals navigating divorce proceedings involving $1 million or more in marital assets.
-This includes identifying hidden assets, coordinating with experts, enforcing marital agreements, and ensuring fair division under Texas community property laws.
+A high-asset divorce lawyer provides a wide variety of legal and emotional support services for their clients.
+High-net-worth divorce lawyers offer legal guidance to safeguard the financial interests of individuals navigating divorce proceedings involving $1 million or more in marital assets.
+This includes identifying hidden assets, coordinating with professionals, enforcing marital agreements, and ensuring fair division under Texas community property laws.

 What makes a high-asset divorce so complex?

-High-asset divorce lawyers work with forensic accountants, valuation specialists, appraisers, and tax professionals.
-These experts help ensure accuracy and prevent costly mistakes during asset division.
+High-asset divorce lawyers work with forensic accountants, valuation professionals, appraisers, and tax professionals.
+These consultants help promote accuracy and prevent costly mistakes during asset division.

-These cases often take longer than average due to the need for detailed financial analysis and expert testimony.
+In Texas, the amount of time that a high-asset divorce may take depends on the circumstances of each specific divorce.
+These cases often take longer than average because they require detailed financial analysis and expert testimony.
 During an initial consultation, your attorney will review your case and provide you with an estimated timeline.

 Take the first step toward protecting what you’ve built.
 Contact the Law Office of Ben Carrasco today to schedule a confidential consultation with an experienced high-asset divorce lawyer who puts your future first.